Test-Time Training with KV Binding Is Secretly Linear Attention: Empirical Contradictions to Memorization

 \subsection{TTT with Gradient Ascent}

 The degradation in downstream performance with improved inner-loop fitting raises a more fundamental question: \emph{is gradient-descent-based memorization in the inner loop necessary at all?}

 To test this, we replace gradient descent in the inner loop with \emph{gradient ascent}, effectively flipping the sign of all fast-weight gradients.
-Under a memorization-based interpretation, this change should have a strong negative effect, as gradient ascent explicitly worsens the fit to the key–value regression objective.
+Importantly, this is not a pure inference-time intervention on a pretrained checkpoint: each gradient-ascent model is retrained from scratch with the sign-flipped inner-loop update applied throughout both training and inference, so the surrounding parameters have a chance to adapt to the inverted objective.
+Under a memorization-based interpretation, this change should still have a strong negative effect, as gradient ascent explicitly worsens the fit to the key–value regression objective.

 Contrary to this expectation, across all evaluated models and tasks, TTT with gradient ascent performs comparably to, and in some cases even slightly better than, standard gradient descent (Table~\ref{tab:observation_results}).
 This holds despite the fact that gradient ascent consistently increases the inner-loop loss.